Foxh0und/flawlessrhetoric/_posts/2024-03-11-Good-Morning-Vietnam.md

 tag: Travel
 ---
 ## Introduction
 Much like my last two posts, I'm a little bit late to the party in writing this.
 In April 2023, Mikaela and I spent two and a half weeks travelling through Vietnam, following the HCM method of coming from the north to south.
-We met up in Hanoi, with a small trip to Ha Long Bay, then to Ninh Binh, into Hoi An via Danag, and finally finished up in Saigon.
+We met up in Hanoi, with a small trip to Ha Long Bay, then to Ninh Binh, into Hoi An via Da Nang, and finally finished up in Saigon.

 ## Hanoi
 We stayed in the bustling old quarter of hanoi, it was a great spot to be to venture out in many directions.